Easiest way to start is to integrate Sign in with Neynar

 1 - The app creates a signer using the Neynar API - POST /v2/farcaster/signer and gets the signer public key.
 The app maps the signer uuid to their internal user object

-1. signer_uuid - Returns an identifier for the signer
+- Returns an identifier for the signerstatus

-5. approval_url - At this stage it should be null
+- At this stage it should be null

 2 - The app creates a signature using the app’s fid, deadline, and the signer public key

 Apps requesting a user’s signer need to be verified by hubs and registered onchain.
 To do that, App’s have to sign a message to prove they are who they say they are.
-The signature should contain:
+The signature should contain:- app’s fid - if you don’t have a farcaster account for your app, we recommend you create one.
+Otherwise, feel free to use your fid as the app’s fid

-• deadline - indicates when the signature should no longer be valid.
+- deadline - indicates when the signature should no longer be valid.
 UNIX timestamp in seconds

-• public key - to create the chain of trust from the user to the signer managed by Neynar, we need to include the public key of the signer in the signature as well.
+- public key - to create the chain of trust from the user to the signer managed by Neynar, we need to include the public key of the signer in the signature as well.
 This should be the same as provided in the response by the Neynar API in Step 1.

 3 - App registers the signed key with the Neynar API - POST /v2/farcaster/signer/signed_key and gets an approval url

-Once the signature along with other details is registered using this API, the signer state should look like the following:
+Once the signature along with other details is registered using this API, the signer state should look like the following: 1.signer_uuid

-2. status - Changes to pending_approval after a successful POST request
+after a successful POST request 3. public_key

-3. public_key - Unchanged.
+- Unchanged.
+4. fid

-5. approval_url - Changes to deeplink URL with the format like "farcaster://signed-key-request?token=0x54f0c31af79ce01e57568f3b".
+- Changes to deeplink URL with the format like “farcaster://signed-key-request?token=0x54f0c31af79ce01e57568f3b”.

-4 - The app presents the user with the approval URL and begins polling the GET /v2/farcaster/signer API using the signer_uuid
+4 - The app presents the user with the approval URL and begins polling the GET /v2/farcaster/signer

 The app can present the approval URL if it’s on mobile or a QR code for the web.
 Once presented to the user, the App can start polling to fetch the status of the signer.
 The response for the polling API should include the pending_approval status and the same information as the response in Step 3.